-^{43 2017} FTC Merger Study at 18 ('It can be particularly difficult to restore the pre-merger state of competition if the merging parties have commingled, sold, or closed assets; integrated or dismissed employees; transferred customers to the merged entity; or shared confidential information.'); See, e.g., Graco Inc, Docket No.C-4399, Decision and Order (18 April 2013), available at www.ftc.gov/sites/default/files/documents/cases/2013/04/130418gracodo.pdf (consummated merger where the transacting parties' assets were already integrated and/or discontinued); Keystone Orthopaedic Specialists LLC, Docket No. C-4562, Decision and Order (14 December 2015), available at www.ftc.gov/system/files/documents/cases/151218keystonedo.pdf (merger of orthopaedic practice groups, several had already left the group to form their own practice).

-- In its consent order against Evanston Northwestern Healthcare, the Commission articulated that because of the length of time that had elapsed between the closing of the merger and the conclusion of the litigation, divestiture was not an appropriate remedy even though structural remedies are the preferred relief in Section 7 cases.44 - In 2012, Renown Health, the largest provider of acute care hospital services in northern Nevada, acquired two local cardiology groups.
+^{45 2017} FTC Merger Study at 18 ('It may be particularly difficult to restore the pre-merger state of competition if the merging parties have commingled, sold, or closed assets; integrated or dismissed employees; transferred customers to the merged entity; or shared confidential information.'); see, e.g., Graco Inc, Docket No. C-4399, Decision and Order (18 April 2013), available at www.ftc.gov/sites/default/files/documents/cases/2013/04/130418gracodo.pdf (consummated merger where the transacting parties' assets were already integrated or discontinued, or both); Keystone Orthopaedic Specialists LLC, Docket No. C-4562, Decision and Order (14 December 2015), available at conclusion of the litigation, divestiture was not an appropriate remedy even though structural remedies are the preferred relief in Section 7 cases.46 In 2012, Renown Health, the largest provider of acute care hospital services in northern Nevada, acquired two local cardiology groups.
 The FTC charged that this reduced competition for the provision of adult cardiology services in the relevant area.
 However, because the 'assets' controlled by Renown were doctor-employees, the FTC determined that divestiture was not appropriate.
 It instead required Renown Health to temporarily suspend the non-compete provisions with its cardiologists.
-This allowed the physicians to seek other employment, including positions with other hospitals in the relevant area 45
+This allowed the physicians to seek other employment, including positions with other hospitals in the relevant area.47